Division Staff Contacts

 The long-term goals of the division are to leverage data, methods, and technologies to answer fundamental biological questions, to develop a more robust infrastructure for the biomedical research community, and to promote and facilitate the development and use of new biophysical, computational, and experimental technologies in biomedical research.

 The division includes the Biomedical Technology Branch, the Biophysics Branch, and the Bioinformatics and Computational Biology Branch.

 Research areas that NIGMS supports within this division and contact names are listed on the

 Contacts by Research Area page.
 For a list of all BBCB staff and links to their biographical sketches, see the

 Division Staff Contacts page.

 National Science Foundation to support a program in mathematical biology.

-This branch supports research to discover, create, and develop innovative technologies for biomedical research.
-Technology development often requires multidisciplinary and team-oriented approaches and can lead to new or improved instruments and methods that have broad application to medical research.
-Areas of emphasis include computational tools and resources, molecular and cellular imaging and dynamics, and technologies to elucidate structural and functional biology, methods to engineer and manipulate cells, and bioanalytical technologies to interrogate cellular composition and function.
-The branch also participates in BBCB Division management of centers and resources that provide the research community with access to biomedical technology.
+This branch supports research to discover, create, and develop innovative technologies to enable discoveries in biomedical research.
+Areas of interest include molecular and cellular imaging and dynamics, technologies to elucidate structural and functional biology, methods to engineer and manipulate cells, and bioanalytical technologies to interrogate cellular composition and function.
+The branch also participates in BBCB Division management of centers and resources that provide the research community access to state-of-the-art biomedical technologies.

 This branch supports research that applies quantitative principles and techniques to elucidate structures and structure-function relationships in fundamental biology.
 Areas of emphasis include application of physical and theoretical concepts to biological problems from the molecular to cellular level and development of improved methods of measurement and analysis for use by the broader biomedical research community.
 Of interest are new applications of established techniques and the modification of existing instrumentation to yield improved resolution, sensitivity, or accuracy.

 For more information about the NIGMS Division of Biophysics, Biomedical Technology, and Computational Biosciences, contact: